-If you’ve been in the retail automotive industry for any length of time, you’ve seen how inaction is thought to be the best course of action.
+If you’ve been in the retail automotive industry for any length of time, you’ve seen how a status quo mindset is thought to be the best course of action.
 With today’s evolving retail world where consumer’s can order oil and battery changes on Amazon, I’m sure there are many more changes that Amazon is hatching for the automotive industry.
 If your attitude is that you are making money right now, so why change, it could lead you down a path of no-return!

 Consumers are changing — these days they not only vote with their wallets, they use their new-found megaphones of social media and rating sites to hit back HARD when they are not satisfied.
 Industry disruptors know this and are entering the space with new technologies in communications, payments, marketing, sales processes, financing, and overall experience improvements that leave any dealerships which continue to do it “like they always have” in the dust.

 I advise you to pay attention to the trends that are happening in the retail world because, inevitably, those trends migrate into the automotive space.
+A status quo mindset won’t cut it anymore.
 Even Tesla stole their “showrooming” practice from the retail furniture industry.
 Consumers are all about using technology nowadays.
 How many people do you know that DON’T have a smartphone?
 And yes, they’re not afraid to use that smartphone to price shop your competition while standing on your lot – or in your parts or service department.
 And they’re certainly not afraid to leave if they are dissatisfied with the experience they are having.